EmberGamingStudios/Kcode/README.md

 This is an experamental project aimed at making an iOS IDE for Linux.
 We're mainly focused on porting our Ren'Py games to iOS right now.
 This isn't a big or serious project, more of a means to an end.

-This used Theos, Monaco, and Electron to work.
+This uses Theos, Monaco, and Electron to work.